I am a CNRS researcher in the IOP team of the Institut de Mathématiques de Bordeaux.

 Contact adress : yann [dot] traonmilin [at] u-bordeaux [dot] fr

 • With the support of the GDR MIA, we are organizing a thematic workshop on « Sparsity and applications » (journée parcimonie et application) in Bordeaux, May 3rd 2018.
+Check the website for our call for contributions and details about organization.

 • I will be presenting my latest work on spikes super-resolution at the IOP seminar at IMB Bordeaux November, 9th, 2017 and at the SPOC seminar at Institut de Mathématiques de Bourgogne in Dijon, December 13th, 2017.